MikesTooLz/SQRL-xenforo/README.md

 - Toggle requirement of email on registration
 - Provides altered password and email change dialogs to accomodate users without either
 - Displays error if browser has scripting disabled
+- Displays error if communication with SSP server fails

 ## Requirements